marakujaeu/Github-Readme-Template/README.md

 + [Shields.io](http://shields.io/)
 + Others

+###Checklist

+Do you have a README(.md) that explains the following things?

+- [ ] What the software is and does - Project Name and Features or Examples
+- [ ] How to use the software - Requirements, Installation or Getting Started and Usage
+- [ ] How legally the software can be used - License

+You can remove this section after finishing.

 ## Features or Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.